 - Review category performance across different platforms

-If you notice declining performance for important local searches, consider whether category adjustments might help realign your business with current search patterns.
+If you notice performance dropping for important local searches, consider whether category adjustments might help realign your business with current search patterns.

-For businesses with multiple locations, category selection presents additional challenges.
-You need to balance brand consistency across locations while accounting for local variations in services, competition, and search behavior.
+For businesses with multiple locations, category selection brings extra challenges.
+You need to balance brand consistency across locations against local variations in services, competition, and search behavior.

-The core question becomes: Should all your locations use identical categories, or should you tailor categories to each location’s specific offerings and market conditions?
+The core question is whether all your locations should use identical categories, or whether you should tailor categories to each location’s offerings and market.

 Category consistency across locations makes sense when: